Bayesian Repulsive Mixture Modeling with Mat\'ern Point Processes: repulsive point processes

 \section{\matern repulsive point processes}

 The Poisson process~\citep{kingman1992poisson} is a {\em completely random} point process, where events in disjoint sets are independent of each other.
 To incorporate repulsion between events,~\citet{matern1960, matern1986} introduced three spatial point process models that build on the Poisson process.
 The three models, called the \matern hardcore point process of type I, II and III, only allow point process realizations with pairs of events separated by at least some fixed distance $\eta$, where $\eta$ is a parameter of the model.
-The three models are constructed by applying different dependent thinning schemes on a {\em primary} homogeneous Poisson point process.
+The three models are constructed by applying different thinning or event-deletion schemes on a {primary} homogeneous Poisson point process.
 Despite being theoretically more challenging than the other two processes, the type-III process has the most natural thinning mechanism, and supports higher densities of points. ~\citet{rao2017matern} showed how this can easily be generalized to include probabilistic thinning and spatial inhomogeneity.
 Furthermore,~\citet{rao2017matern} showed that posterior inference for a completely observed type-III process can be carried out in a relatively straightforward manner.
-These advantages make the generalized \matern type-III process superior to the other two as a prior for mixture models.
-For simplicity, we will refer to this process as the \matern process in the rest of this paper.
+For these reasons, we will focus on the generalized \matern type-III process, and for simplicity, will refer to this simply as the \matern process in the rest of this paper.